jyp/boon/README.md

 Emacs Integration: Reusable Modules
 -----------------------------------

-Boon is designed as a series of layer, which are customizable and provide reusable components, in full agreement with the Emacs spirit.
-This means that even if you disagree with the frontend choices made above, you may still want to use some parts of Boon.
+Boon is designed as a stack of layers.
+Each layer is customizable and provide reusable components, in full agreement with the Emacs spirit.
+This means that even if you disagree with the designed choices explained above, you may still want to use some parts of Boon.
 The structure of Boon is as follows:

 1. boon-moves, boon-search: a set of move and search commands.
-These work the same way as standard Emacs commands; they are merely (maybe) more powerful.
+These work the same way as standard Emacs commands --- they are merely (sometimes) more powerful.
 Frontends typically bind these commands (and more) in boon-moves-map, which is active in 'command mode'.
 2. boon-arguments: a set of selectors to define regions.
 (Equivalent of vim 'text objects'.)
 Selectors include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, foreach, etc.).
 Additionally every move command in boon-moves-map can be used as a selector.
-The system supports multiple cursors.
-These selectors are regular interactive functions.
+The system supports multiple-cursors.
+The selectors are regular interactive functions, which means that they are easily customized.
-3. boon-core: An infrastructure for modal editing, inspired from evil-core.
+3. boon-core: An infrastructure for modal editing.
+The implementation is very much inspired from evil-core, but heavily simplified.
-4. boon-main: A set of commands similar to standard Emacs commands, but which uses the system of selectors.
-(Additionally some random extra commands are thrown in for good measure.)
+4. boon-main: A set of commands.
+These are similar to standard Emacs commands, but they use the system of selectors described above.
+(For good measure, some random extra commands are thrown in.)
 These commands may be used in combination with a modal system, or not.
 A few commands also switch to insert mode.
 5. boon-keys, boon-extras, boon-colemak, boon-qwerty, ...:
    frontends.
 Those require all the above and provide a mapping of moves, selectors and commands onto keys.
-They may also bind keys for other 'modes', such as helm.
+They may also bind keys for other modes, such as helm.

 Installation
 ------------

 REQUIREMENTS
 - Emacs version >= 24.5
-- Colemak layout (qwerty version exists but tutorial assumes colemak layout)
+- Qwerty or Colemak layout (workman version partially implemented).

 Install Boon (perhaps using [![MELPA](http://stable.melpa.org/packages/boon-badge.svg)](http://stable.melpa.org/#/boon)),